nushackers/nushackers-site/_posts/2009-10-11-the-software-wars-shifts-to-a-new-front.md

 ---
 layout: post

-title: The software wars shifts to a new front
+title: "The software wars shifts to a new front"
 date: 2009-10-11 16:46
 author: Luther Goh Lu Feng
 comments: true